Gender equality: social security

 Gender Equality Index – time

-Latvian Gender Equality Index4 calculated by the European Institute for Gender Equality (EIGE) in the domain Time, which measures gender inequalities in allocation of time spent doing care and domestic work and social activities, is assessed with 65.8 points, which is really close to the EU average (64.9).
-Latvian males more often than males in other EU countries engage in housework, whereas less frequently in social and cultural life.
+Latvian Gender Equality Index5 calculated by the European Institute for Gender Equality (EIGE) in the domain Time, which measures gender inequalities in allocation of time spent doing care and domestic work and social activities, is assessed with 62.6 points, which is less than the the EU average (68.5), men's involvement in activities evaluated in this dimension in Latvia is lower than the EU average.

 Methodological explanations:

-Households consisting of one adult with children by sex of the adult – Eurostat
+LFST_HHINDWS Households consisting of one adult with children by sex of the adult